zacharyz/octopress/source/about/index.markdown

 I am a software developer based out of Portland, Oregon.

-I specialize in full-stack web development with Ruby on Rails and Wordpress using primarily Ruby, Javascript and CSS.
+I specialize in full-stack web development with Ruby, Javascript and CSS using primarily Ruby on Rails and Wordpress.

 I began 2010 with a move to Portland, Oregon after living in Eugene for 5 years.
 I studied at the University of Illinois at Urbana Champaign and